glycerine/spin_paxos/README.md

 of doing things, and doing those things in a way that makes sense.
 You can reason about changes using the Raft invariants.
-As John Ousterhoust said, the Raft dissertation is probably the most read
+As John Ousterhout said in one video, the Raft dissertation is probably the most read
 Ph.D. dissertation in the world.